movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 L2Blocks are deterministically derived from the sequencer-batches, which are called protoBlocks, see the [glossary](../../GLOSSARY.md).
 Validators calculate the next deterministic transition (imposed through the sequence of transactions $txs$) $B \xrightarrow{\ txs \ } B'$, where $B$ and $B'$ are L2Blocks.

-##### superBlock
+##### SuperBlock

 The postconfirmation protocol cannot attest to each individual L2Block.
 This restriction derives from the high frequency at which protoBlocks can be created, the low frequency of L1Blocks and the cost of L1 transactions.
-Therefore, after a certain number of blocks (the _superBlock_), the validators commit individually the hash of this superBlock to the L1-contract.
-The L1-contract will verify if >2/3 of the validators have attested to the superBlock height.
+Therefore, after a certain number of L2blocks, validators calculate the next (deterministic) superBlock and commit to it in the L1 contract.
+The L1 contract will verify if >2/3 of the validators have attested to a given superBlock height to a superBlock

 ##### Commitment

-Validators commit the hash of the superBlock to the L1-contract.
-It commits the validator to a certain superBlock with no option for changing their opinion.
+Validators commit the hash of the superBlock on the L1-contract.
+It commits the validator to a certain superBlock at a given height, with no option for changing their opinion.
 (This is intentional - validators should not be able to revert).

 ```solidity
 struct BlockRangeCommitment {